WILDWOOD BARBECUE TOFU TOPPERS

 5- Jiggle the pan now and then, turn now and then, till all liquid evaporates, and sugar becomes crispy on the cubes.
 Remove from heat.

-WILDWOOD BARBECUE TOFU TOPPERS on bowl of ITALIAN FRENCH ONION SOUP.
+WILDWOOD BARBECUE TOFU TOPPERS floating on top bowl of ITALIAN FRENCH ONION SOUP.
 Youch!